Petersonjoe/BI_Visualization_demo/ReadMe.md

 ![Dashboard](https://i.imgur.com/54g5inp.gif)

-If you want to customize your owner dashboard via this demo, please continue the following section.
+If you want to customize your own dashboard via this demo, please continue the following section.

 > **Coding Structure**